 - Maple syrup – Maple syrup works great for sweetening drinks because it easily dissolves.
 Agave nectar is another great alternative if you don’t want to use maple syrup.
 Using maple syrup or another liquid sweetener also saves you time from having to make simple syrup.
 Who doesn’t like saving time?

-- Fresh cranberries – This part is really optional but having some fresh cranberries floating in this non-alcoholic cranberry juice cocktail.
+- Fresh cranberries – This part is really optional, but having some fresh cranberries floating in this non-alcoholic cranberry juice cocktail is lovely.
 If cranberries aren’t in season, then using frozen cranberries would work well, too, and potentially minimize the number of ice cubes you need.

 Step-by-step Instructions: How To Make Fresh Cranberry Lemonade

 Put a spin on classic lemonade with a bit of extra tartness from the cranberries and a splash of sweetness from some maple syrup.
 This cranberry lemonade recipe is perfect for any autumn holiday party, celebration, or plain weekday as the cranberry season lasts all fall.
 This easy lemonade recipe also makes for a great summer thirst quencher!
 To make this homemade cranberry lemonade: